 Bonny’s background in art and design provides an added benefit to Sellers and Buyers by envisioning a more pleasing environment to help facilitate the sale of a property or by suggesting ways a Buyer could redesign a house under consideration.
 When preparing a house for its market debut, Bonny is able to accomplish impressive transformations in a very short time, with as little ado as possible, resulting in the best financial return for Sellers.

 Because of Bonny’s service-oriented style, 90% of her business comes from previous Buyers and Sellers and the referrals they so generously send to her.
 Her success is based on 3 goals: to be as professional, ethical and efficient as possible; to have silky smooth transactions; and to exceed her client’s expectations.

 As a long-time resident of Cambridge, Bonny is very active in the community, serving or having served on a number of committees and boards of nonprofit organizations.
-Because of her background in art and art history, she is involved in the local arts scene and was a member of the Leadership Committee to help fund the Maud Morgan Visual Arts Center; a member of the Gala Committee of the Boston Landmarks Orchestra for their annual Gala fundraisers; and is a member of the annual Gala Committee of the Longy School of Music of Bard College.
-Bonny is active in the Cambridge Chamber of Commerce and serves on their Women in Business and Government Affairs Committees; sponsors the Cambridge Public Library’s bi-annual Secret Garden tour and Paddy’s Cambridge Classic 5K; supports Arts for Humanity, Next Step, and the Cambridge Jazz Festival; and was a long-time board member of Cambridge Community Services and on their Building and Financial Committees.
+Because of her background in art and art history, she is involved in the local arts scene and was a member of the Leadership Committee to fund the Maud Morgan Visual Arts Center; a member of the Gala Committee of the Boston Landmarks Orchestra; is a member of the annual Gala Committee of the Longy School of Music of Bard College; was a recent member of the Charles River Conservancy Gala Committee.
+Bonny is active in the Cambridge Chamber of Commerce; is a member of the Harvard Square Business Association; sponsors the Cambridge Public Library’s bi-annual Secret Garden tour and Paddy’s Cambridge Classic 5K; supports Arts for Humanity, the Cambridge Jazz Festival, Next Step.